Education through Four Generations

 So he left the Army with references which would soon enable him to gain employment with the Yorkshire Woollen District Transport Company.
 There, in spite of having no formal qualifications, he raised himself, by hard work, to become head of their cash office and Treasurer for the local branch of NALGO (National Association of Local Government Officers)…but he always regretted not being able to take up a grammar school education.

+My paternal grandmother, born in 1898, was a bright child.
 In the 19th and early 20th centuries, many churches, among them Methodist Chapels, sought to care for the needs of the congregation, including the elementary education of children.
 Methodists started up schools wherever they went and examinations of children in the Sunday School had become a standard part of their practice by the early 20th century.
 Often the examination was done in the presence of the congregation and the successful children were presented with certificates.

 She kept this presentation book, “A Peep behind the Scenes” by Mrs O.F.
 Walton, all her life.
 It was the only book that she actually owned and so it must have been very special to her…and she loved reading all her life.
 Grandma didn’t read the classics, but she did love a good romance, the sort of “Mills and Boon” of her age, I suppose.
-There was a place in Dewsbury Market Hall, where second hand books could be bought and later returned for a 50% refund…thus Grandma and I used to go to the market once a week to select new books in exchange for old and I became an avid reader too.
+There was a place in Dewsbury Market Hall, where second hand books could be bought and later returned for a 50% refund, only for the price to be reduced and sold on again…thus Grandma and I used to go to the market once a week to select our new books in exchange for returns and I became an avid reader too.